Riandra4trend/CompfestAIC/Listing Agent Blog.md

 ## Executive Summary

-Modern websites employ wildly different patterns for displaying lists of items—from traditional pagination to infinite scroll, from static HTML to lazy-loaded React components.
-A single e-commerce site might use button-based "Load More" on mobile and pagination on desktop, while another implements virtual scrolling with dynamic content injection.
-This architectural diversity makes building a reliable listing extraction system exceptionally challenging.

-**MrScraper's Listing Agent** solves this through adaptive navigation—a system that observes, classifies, and responds to website behaviors in real-time.
-Instead of hardcoding rules for each pattern, the agent treats every listing page as an unknown environment, systematically exploring its interaction model before extraction begins.
-This article breaks down the engineering decisions, research insights, and architectural patterns that enable the Listing Agent to handle any listing structure reliably.
+Modern websites use a wide variety of listing patterns—from pagination and load-more buttons to infinite scroll, lazy-loaded components, and hybrid behaviors—making reliable extraction increasingly difficult.
+MrScraper’s Listing Agent addresses this complexity with adaptive navigation that observes, classifies, and responds to each page’s behavior in real time.
+Rather than relying on fixed rules, the agent treats every listing as an unknown environment, probing its interaction model before extracting data.
+This article explores the engineering decisions and architectural principles behind this approach and how it enables consistent, accurate handling of any listing structure.

 ---